MedICL-VU/PRISM/README.md

 ## PRISM tumor segmentation examples
-Quantitative results is avaliable in paper (provide a link).

 Briefly, PRISM produces tumor segmentation with mean Dice values of **93.79 (colon), 94.48 (pancreas), 94.18 (liver), and 96.58 (kidney)**.

   |   |   |